Cricket in India: 1985 to 2000

-The pivotal moment in cricket's globalization in India came with success on the international stage.
-Victories in major tournaments aided in globalization, but the tipping points occurred in the iconic 1983 Cricket World Cup win which not only captivated the nation but the world.
-Even the most optimistic of fans believed the furthest India could go was the semi-finals, so when India reached the finals, audiences were captivated.
-This match was led by now legend, Kapil Dev in addition to Sunil Gavaskar and Sachin Tendulkar who were highly revered throughout India which aided in the increased popularity and globalization of cricket.
-Because these legends were not upper class elites, they emerged as cultural icons who represented the dreams and aspirations of millions in addition to the increased sense of pride they evoked.
+A significant change in cricket's globalization in India came with success on the international stage.
+Victories in major tournaments aided in global reach, but a tipping point occurred in the win of 1983 Cricket World Cup.
+This tournament was led by Kapil Dev, with Sunil Gavaskar and Sachin Tendulkar also becoming prominent figures in the sport's growing popularity during this period.
+These players came from backgrounds outside the traditional upper-class elite, emerging as cultural icons who represented the dreams and aspirations of Indians and foster fostering a great sense of pride.
 Their success on the global stage in a post-colonial India resonated deeply with India as it evoked pride and honor which many had not felt in a long time.

 In addition to the increased sense of nationalism which aided in its globalization, cricket mirrored the changing socio-political landscape of India.
 By shifting a once elite sport into something accessible to the masses, the sport echoed societal transformations with the rise of the middle class.
 Cricket became a vessel for social mobility and offered opportunities and hope to people across India regardless of their religion, caste, or social standing.

-With the increased popularity of the sport in India, especially in the 1980s, international satellite television networks latched onto cricket because of its global audience and the newly emerged market of viewers in India.
-In order to secure their place, these networks worked out broadcasting deals with the Board of Control for Cricket in India (BCCI) which gave the BCCI an immense amount of wealth which further aided in the globalization of cricket.
+With the increased popularity of the sport in India, especially in the 1980s, international satellite television networks began broadcasting cricket because of its global audience and the newly emerged market of viewers in India.
+In order to secure their place, these networks negotiated broadcasting rights with the Board of Control for Cricket in India (BCCI) which gave the BCCI an immense amount of wealth which further aided in the globalization of cricket.

 In addition to its spread through television, its globalization has a direct link to India's increase in consumerism.
-As the sport became increasingly popular in India in the 80's into the 90s, India experienced a rapid expansion of both televised and billboard advertising.
+As the sport became increasingly popular in India in the 1980s into and 1990s, India experienced a rapid expansion of both televised and billboard advertising.
 As a result, it became common for various teams and individual cricket players to promote various consumer goods which aided in its globalization.